 Disney's Michael Eisner was there on Monday to make case for denying Fox its requested waiver of the financial interest and syndication rules.
 Among those visited on the Hill.
-Eisner reportedly met with House Speaker Tom Foley (D-Wash.), House Telecommunications Subcommittee Chairman Ed Markey (D-Mass.) and Senate Commerce Committee Chairman Ernest Hollings (D-S.C.).
+Eisner reportedly met with House Speaker form Foley (D-Wash.), House Telecommunications Subcommittee Chairman Ed Markey (D-Mass.) and Senate Commerce Committee Chairman Ernest Hollings (D-S.C.).
 Also on Monday, Martin Davis and Frank Mancuso of Paramount asked commissioners to pressure Hollywood and broadcast networks to negotiate private accord on fin-syn rules and refrain from opening finsyn rulemaking.
 They took no stand on Fox waiver.
-Davis and Mancuso also called on Markey, Jack Valenti. president of the Motion Picture Association of America. apparently joined the two large cable operators).
-Ross and Nicholas argued that FCC's threatened reregulation was hurting cable and was unwarranted in light of prospective competition from Sky Cable group (BROADCASTING, Feb.
-26).
+Davis and Mancuso also called on Markey, Jack Valenti, president of the Motion Picture Association of America. apparently joined the

 Paramount excutives on Hill.

-On Thursday, it was turn

-of Time Warner's Steve Ross

-and Nick Nicholas, who also

-spoke with Markey and

-Hollings.
-Their principal

-topic at FCC was not fin-syn, but

-cable.
-(In addition to studio,

-Time Warner owns HBO and
+On Thursday, it was turn of Time Warner's Steve Ross and Nick Nicholas, who also spoke with Markey and Hollings.
+Their principal topic at FCC was not fin-syn, but cable.
+(In addition to studio, Time Warner owns HBO and